warriorhub/warriorhub.github.io/index.md

 ### Home Page (Organizer)

-When an organizer signs up or logs in, they can click on the “Home” link in the navbar and be taken to a list of all events they have created.
-They can then have permission to add/delete/edit their events via the [Add / Delete / Edit Event Page](#Add/Delete/Edit-Event-Page-Mockup).
+When an organizer signs up or logs in, they can click on the “Home” link in the navbar and be taken to a list of all the features they have access to.
+This includes "Create Events" and "Manage Events" on the Organizer Dashboard.

 <p align="center">
   <img src="images/web/home_organizer.png" alt="Organizer Home Page" width="100%">